FrederikTobner/JANUS/book/src/chapter-02-getting-started/project-setup.md

 Premature structure leads to `misc/`, `utils/`, and `stuff/` directories.
 We avoid that by building only what we need.
 [/!side]

-## What We're Not Covering
+## Scope: What This Book Focuses On

-This chapter focuses on *toolchain setup*, not:
+This book teaches OS development, not prerequisite tools.
+We assume you're already comfortable with:

-- **Editor configuration**: Use whatever you prefer.
-The project includes `.clangd` for LSP-compatible editors (Language Server Protocol - provides autocomplete, go-to-definition, error highlighting) if you want it.
+- **Your editor**: Use whatever you prefer.
+The project includes `.clangd` for LSP-compatible editors (autocomplete, go-to-definition, error highlighting) if you want it.

 [!side]
-Vim, Emacs, VS Code, whatever.
-The book doesn't assume an editor.
-If you want IDE features, clangd works with most editors.
+Vim, Emacs, VS Code, CLion—whatever makes you productive.
+The code is the same regardless.
 [/!side]

-- **Git workflows**: Assumed knowledge.
+- **Git workflows**: We use version control but don't teach it.
-- **Shell basics**: You should already know how to navigate directories and run commands.
+- **Shell navigation**: Basic command-line skills (cd, ls, running commands).
-- **C language tutorial**: We'll write plenty of C, but won't explain pointers or struct syntax.
+- **C fundamentals**: Pointers, structs, memory management.
-- **CMake tutorials**: We'll use it extensively, but won't teach the basics.
+- **Build systems**: We use CMake extensively but focus on *what* we're building, not CMake syntax itself.

-We're here to build an OS, not learn prerequisite tools.
-If those feel unfamiliar, get comfortable with them first.
+If any of these feel unfamiliar, get comfortable with them first.
+The OS development is challenging enough without fighting your tools.

 ## Cross-Compilation Flags